econsta/remote-controller/README.md

 ## Uses

 This library has potential to be used in any situation where two Javascript instances need to communicate.
 A major inspiration to this project was the desire to create an enhanced version of Google's [Comlink][comlink] so it should be a perfect fit for any project where that could be used.
-It is currently in use by Chthonic Software Inc. to centrally manage a browser based peer to peer video streaming network.
+It is currently used in production to centrally manage a browser based peer to peer video streaming network.

-The most important factor to consider when deciding whether or not to use Remote Controller is security.
+The most important factor to consider when deciding to use Remote Controller is security.
 Because of the amount of power a controller gives over a remote it can be used freely between secured contexts, or from a secure context to control an object in an insecure context, but it should never be used to control an object in a secured context from an insecure context.
-For example it is perfectly fine to use a server (secured context) to control objects on a user's browser (insecure context), or from the main Javascript thread (secure context) to a worker (secured context).
+For example, it is perfectly fine to use a server (secured context) to control objects on a user's browser (insecure context), or from the main Javascript thread (secure context) to a worker (secured context).
 However, an external user's browser (insecure context) should not be given remote control over an object on your server (secured context).
-Similarly, another user's browser (insecured context) should not be given control over an object in the current user's browser (secured context).
+Similarly, another user's browser (insecure context) should not be given control over an object in the current user's browser (secured context).

 ## Further Work